 7. Play "tag."
 I don't know if other people do this as well, but I play tag with my cats.
 I run and they chase after me.
 One of them eventually "tags" me and I run after them.
 It's very good exercise for my cats and for me, too.

-8. This one isn't really exercise, but it's lots of fun.
-Sit in front of the computer with your cat on your lap facing the screen.
+8. This one doesn't involve exercise, but it's lots of fun.
+Sit in front of the computer with your cat on your lap, facing the screen.
 Find an interesting video, watch it together, and see how your cat likes it.
-Here's a video of my cat Jiggy being baffled by Mr. Bean.
+Here's a video of my cat Jiggy being baffled by Mr. Bean:

 9. Put a large paper bag on the floor and stand back.
 Your cats will gravitate to it like moths to a flame.
 Once they jump in it, gently poke the sides of the paper bag with your fingers.
 The cat inside will have a grand old time trying to catch your fingers.